 Lucy Avetisyan, UCLA and Ki Lai, UCSF

 Moderated by Alex Bui, five UC technology leaders, including representatives from UCLA, UC San Diego, UCSF, and UC Irvine, shared campus-specific AI advances.
 Vince Kellen, UC San Diego, and Tom Andriola, UC Irvine, described their custom-built AI models using campus data and secure infrastructure, and Ki Lai, UCSF, discussed the LLM solution being rolled out at UCSF called Versa.
 Lucy Avetisyan, UCLA noted that her campus is the first UC to contract with ChatGPT.
 She emphasized the need for rigorous vetting in tool adoption to manage legal and privacy risks.
-Ki Lai added that prioritizing protocol not only ensures security but promotes inclusion by modeling caution.
+Ki Lai added that prioritizing protocol not only ensures security but promotes inclusion by modeling the caution that is needed to consider diverse stakeholders before implementation.

 After-dinner interactive session and preparation for the morning workshop: The Future of AI